happysammy/NautilusCSharp/README.md

 - `Services` provides generic data and execution services.
 - `Infrastructure` provides technology specific implementations.
 At present utilizing Redis.
 - `Adapters` provides broker specific implementations.
 At present supporting `FIX4.4` with FXCM.
+- `Applications` provides `NautilusData` and `NautilusExecutor` ASP.NET Core applications.
-- `TestSuite` provides unit and integration tests for the codebase.
+- `TestSuite` provides the unit and integration tests for the codebase.

 There is currently a large effort to develop improved documentation.